Who This Comparison Is For

 - •UI is functional but showing its age

 Pricing: Per-user pricing with cloud and server options.
 No free tier - trial only.
-Can be expensive when combined with Jira licensing costs.

 See the full BesTest vs TestRail comparison | Looking for a TestRail alternative?